Who is Badger on The Masked Singer?

 Published:

-The Masked Singer has provided much-need fun and excitement on Saturday nights, and fans can expect yet more frivolity and laughter this weekend as Alan Carr is joining the judging panel (Saturday, 30th January).
+The Badger impressed the judges with his show-stopping performance of Miley Cyrus’s Wrecking Ball, giving it some serious welly as he sailed on through to the semi finals.

-Each week since the series kicked off on Boxing Day, viewers have been tuning in to guess who is behind the mask, chanting “Take it off” at their TV screens, and sharing their guesses on social media.
+Sadly Blob and Viking didn’t make it to the next round after finding themselves in the bottom three with Dragon.
+The judges chose to save Dragon, with Blob being unmasked as Sir Lenny Henry, and Viking being unveiled as Morten Harket from pop group A-ha.

-Seven The Masked Singer contestants now remain in the competition, after Sophie Ellis-Bextor, Mel B, Martine McCutcheon, Glenn Hoddle and John Thomson were all unmasked, and one of those is Badger.
+Five The Masked Singer contestants now remain in the competition, after Sophie Ellis-Bextor, Mel B, Martine McCutcheon, Glenn Hoddle and John Thomson were all unmasked, and that includes the unstoppable Badger.

-The leather-wearing creature has got fans well and truly confused, with multiple names being touted about from American singer Ne-Yo, right down to British gardener Alan Titchmarsh.
+The leather-wearing creature has wowed fans and confused them in equal measure, with multiple names being touted about from American singer Ne-Yo, right down to British gardener Alan Titchmarsh.

 Cold Feet’s Thomson told RadioTimes.com who he thinks the Badger could be, revealing: “Badger – they’re saying Ne-Yo.
 His performance physically on Saturday was one of the best.”